Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Introduction

 \section{Introduction}

-The research on systems with certain hyperbolicity is a mainstream direction in the field of dynamical systems, in which various orbit-tracing properties play import roles.
-In 1971, Bowen introduced the notion of specification in his seminal paper \cite{Bowen} to study periodic points and measures for Axiom A diffeomorphisms.
-Since then, a number of variations of the specification property have been considered to study broader classes of dynamical systems, which exhibit some weaker hyperbolicity.
-Based on these \emph{specification-like} properties, a bunch of results were successfully achieved, including the ones on the structure of the space of invariant measures, growth rate of periodic orbits, large deviations, multifractal analysis, etc. For an overview of the definitions and results of specification-like properties, the readers are referred to the book \cite{DGS} and the survey \cite{KLO}.

-Among various specification-like properties discussed in \cite{KLO}, \emph{approximate product property} is the weakest one.
-It is also weaker than the so-called \emph{gluing orbit property} discussed in \cite{BV} and \cite{Sun19}, which has recently drawn much attention.
-However, it is still strong enough for us to derive interesting results.
-In \cite{PfSu} Pfister and Sullivan introduced approximate product property and showed that it implies entropy denseness.
-Based on this fact they proved large deviations for $\beta$-shifts.

-Entropy denseness was first discussed and proved for $\ZZ^d$ shifts with specification property by Eizenberg, Kifer and Weiss \cite{EKW}.
-We perceive that this property is closely related to a conjecture of Katok.
 It is a question with a long history whether positive topological entropy implies a rich structure of the space of invariant measures.
-Parry asked if a strictly ergodic system must have zero topological entropy.
-The answer is negative and there are many $C^0$ examples of positive topological entropy that are uniquely ergodic (e.g. \cite{HK}, \cite{GW} and \cite{BC}).
-However, it seems that we may expect a positive answer for smooth systems, as conjectured by Herman, because in this case positive topological entropy implies some sort of hyperbolicity.
-In his seminal paper \cite{Ka80} Katok showed that every $C^{1+\al}$ diffeomorphism in dimension 2 has horseshoes of large entropies.
-This implies that the system has ergodic measures of arbitrary intermediate metric entropies.
-Katok believed that this holds in any dimension.
+Parry asked if a strictly ergodic (i.e. minimal and uniquely ergodic) system must have zero topological entropy.
+The answer is negative and many $C^0$ counterexamples have been found (e.g. \cite{BC,GW,HK}).
+However, it seems that we may expect a positive answer for smooth systems, as conjectured by Herman, because in this case positive topological entropy implies existence of nonzero Lyapunov exponents, from which we can obtain some hyperbolic structure.
+In the seminal work \cite{Ka80} Katok showed that for $C^{1+\al}$ diffeomorphisms in dimension 2, positive topological entropy implies existence of horseshoes.
+It follows that the system has ergodic measures of arbitrary intermediate metric entropies.
+Katok believed that this holds for any smooth system (of sufficient regularity) in any dimension.